 - Super-Persistent Predator: It feeds on Carakiller's eggs and it doesn't give a damn if the parents are present.

 The larger and more slender relative of the Grassland Rattleback, having migrated from South America over millions of years.
 In contrast to its South American cousin, this Rattleback has smaller scales, as there are less situations in which it needs protective armor, a larger tail to store fat reserves, and a coat of shaggy fur on its face to protect it from the sandstorms.

 - Expy: Of the Rootsucker.

-- Mama Bear: The female will charge head on against a pack of Deathgleaners to save its only calf.
+- Mama Bear: A female will charge head on against a pack of Deathgleaners to save its only calf.

-A bird that has taken up an extremely unusual lifestyle.
-It is flightless, but it uses its wings for digging rather then flying.
-They live in groups that are lead by a queen that is capable of determining the sex of the eggs.
-It has rather poor eyesight and relies on clicking to echo-locate.
-Descended from Quails.
+Descended from the quail, this bird has taken up an extremely unusual lifestyle.
+It is flightless, but its wings have been reformatted into spades for digging.
+They live in a caste system, dwelling in massive networks of tunnels under the desert that are lead by a group of females, the queens, that are capable of determining the sex of the eggs.
+It has rather poor eyesight and relies on a clicking, squeaking song to communicate.

 - Author Appeal: Continues the tradition of eusocial vertebrates in Dougal Dixon's work.

 - Bizarre Sexual Dimorphism: The males are black and white, while females are a dull grey, pretty bizarre for a creature that's almost blind.